-- Recognize the proposed expansion areas 45(as identified on Map 1) as candidates for inclusion in the City's Natural Heritage System, including: - Significant Natural Areas (158 ha) - Natural Green Spaces (129 ha), and - o Special Management Areas (476 ha) - For the proposed expansion areas, as with other Natural Areas, boundaries are subject to review and refinement at the time of planning applications - Maintain and improve ecological connectivity (Strategy #12) - Identify potential additional Residential Woodland areas (Strategy #7) - Continue to review future potential expansion areas (which are expected to be relatively minor refinements and updates) per current practice in the annual reviews of the Natural Heritage System through the Natural Areas Updates - Undertake targeted invasive plant management in Natural Areas (see UFMP Action #10 for implementation guidance) - Develop a targeted Urban Forest expansion plan (see UFMP Action #11 for implementation guidance)
+- Recognize the proposed expansion areas (as identified on Map 1) as candidates for inclusion in the City's Natural Heritage System, including: - Significant Natural Areas (158 ha) - Natural Green Spaces (129 ha), and - o Special Management Areas (476 ha) - For the proposed expansion areas, as with other Natural Areas, boundaries are subject to review and refinement at the time of planning applications - Maintain and improve ecological connectivity (Strategy #12) - Identify potential additional Residential Woodland areas (Strategy #7) - Continue to review future potential expansion areas (which are expected to be relatively minor refinements and updates) per current practice in the annual reviews of the Natural Heritage System through the Natural Area Survey Updates - Undertake targeted invasive plant management in Natural Areas (see UFMP Action #10 for implementation guidance) - Develop a targeted Urban Forest expansion plan (see UFMP Action #11 for implementation guidance)

-45 The area of Residential Woodlands has remained unchanged, but will be subject to review through Strategy #7.
+&lt;sup>47 The area of Residential Woodlands has remained unchanged, but will be subject to review through Strategy #7.
 Linkage area was slightly reduced as two linkages were re-designated as Natural Green Spaces.
 The total recommended potential expansion areas amount to 757 ha (1870 acres).

-- Implement a targeted Urban Forest expansion plan (see UFMP Action #12 for implementation guidance) - Track and recognize naturalization / stewardship initiatives on public and private lands (see UFMP Action #13 for implementation guidance)
+- Implement a targeted Urban Forest expansion plan (see UFMP Action #12 for implementation guidance) - Track and recognize naturalization / stewardship initiatives on public and private lands (see UFMP Action #13 for implementation guidance) - Work with Credit Valley Conservation to integrate and implement the Credit River Water Management Strategy, and explore opportunities to support implementation of the Credit River Fisheries Management Plan, Wetland Restoration Strategy, and Lake Ontario Integrated Shoreline Strategy.